dayseanm04/network/CCNA/Rapid-STP-LAB/task-configs/Task3-RSTP-Link-Types.md

 <img width="685" height="416" alt="v-sw1" src="https://github.com/user-attachments/assets/3fab6e56-b169-4c18-bb17-0e9dfdb1203c" />

-**Note SW1 F0/24 is connected to a hub, On a real cisco switch it will display both edge and shared in the type section**
+**Note 1: SW1 F0/24 is connected to a hub, On a real cisco switch it will display both edge and shared in the type section** **Note 2: SW1 F0/24 is connected to a hub which is conneced to end devices thats why I enabled portfast**

 ## 🛠️ Step 2: Configure SW2